The Holy Pictures

 The Holy Pictures is the fifth studio album by David Holmes, released through Go!
-Beat in September 8, 2008.
+Beat on September 8, 2008.
 It is Holmes's first album since 2003's David Holmes presents The Free Association.
 The album departs from the eclectic soundtrack-to-an-imaginary-film style of his previous studio albums, in favour of a more personal approach.

 To promote The Holy Pictures, Holmes released two singles "I Heard Wonders" and "Holy Pictures".
 The album was nominated for the 2008 Choice Music Prize as the best Irish album of the year, losing to Jape's Ritual.

 Background

 David Holmes called The Holy Pictures his most personal record.
 It is the first Holmes' album where he performs most of the vocals, which wasn't initially planned, but after "all the music was nearly complete, he realised that no one else can sing on it but him".
 The album's personal feelings respond to the death of his parents, the loss of a friend, and the birth of his daughter.

 The closing track "The Ballad of Sarah and Jack" is Holmes' tribute to his parents.